robinje/multi-user-dungeon/README.md

 The current implementation includes an SSH server for secure authentication and communication between the player and the server.
 The engine is primarily written in Go.
 Additionally, there is a user management system stub written in JavaScript and various utility scripts written in Python.

+## Project Overview

+The engine is primarily written in Go (version 1.22) with an SSH server for secure authentication and communication between the player and the server.
+Additionally, there are database utility scripts written in Python (version 3.12) and various deployment scripts.

+Key components:

+- Go server (v1.22) for game logic and player interactions
+- Python (v3.12) scripts for database management and deployment
+- AWS services for database (DynamoDB) and Identity Provider (Cognito)
+- CloudFormation templates for AWS resource management

 ## Current Objectives

 - [x] Create the TCP server for client connections.